nponeccop/vz/Roadmap.md

 ### Stability over Cutting Edge

 For enterprises stability is important, so they run software commonly considered outdated, such as CentOS 6 and even 5, and their
 RHEL flavours.
-This prevents them from using modern technologies such as Docker and other LXC-based containers.
+This generally prevents them from using modern technologies such as Docker and other LXC-based containers, but once stable and widely approved, features get backported.

 ### Fixed Dictated Platforms

+We can't force an enterprise to change the platform it has been running.
+For example, we can't invent our own distribution of Linux, or can't drop support for hypervisors and architectures considered exotic by the open-source community, such as 32-bit systems, VMware ESXi, Citrix XenServer, Microsoft Hyper-V.

 ### Wide-scale Automated Management

+Enterpises typically deploy some form of automated management (e.g. configuration management).
+So we can't just drop their solution and invent our own management framework, but must piggyback on what they have.

 ### Legacy, RedHat, Microsoft-friendly

+They may go as far (in the eyes of Linux/GNU fanboys) as using Microsoft OMI to control their RHEL installations from Microsoft SysCenter.
+OpenPegasus mentions OpenVMS (a non-UNIX OS) in the list of supported systems etc.

 ### High Chances of Acquisition

+In the long run we want to become a part of central management portfolio of an enterprise vendor such as HPE, Oracle or RedHat.

 ## Universal Lightweight Cluster